allegroai/clearml-docs/docs/faq.md

 **How do I find out ClearML version information?** <a id="versions"></a>

-ClearML server version information is available in the ClearML webapp profile page.
+ClearML server version information is available in the ClearML webapp Settings page.
 On the bottom right of the page, it says **Version**, followed by three numbers: the web application version, the API server version, and the API version.

 ![Server version information](img/faq_server_versions.png)